destroyer796/3DWelder/JOURNAL.md

 created_at: "2025-7-3"
 ---

+This is my journal of all my work and time spend on this project.
+Total time: 36 hours.

 ## July 3rd: Pretty much just planning and some research for parts I could use (2.5 hours)
 I did a lot of research into using a stepper motor powered extruder like a 3d printer but I realized that it would probably be simpler and cheaper to use a dc motor instead for this use case, I'm planning on using a 12v dc motor now.
 I'm thinking I'll use a 12v Dewalt battery or something and power this motor and an arduino nano off of it, I might add a boost converter to get 24v for the hotend or just run with 12v if I can get enough power.
 I need to do more research on that.